NoIwantyourcode/Devboard/README.md

-# Robot
+# Devboard

-This is an custom robot that I am currently working on!
-It features a completely custom RP2040 powered devboard!
+This is a custom devboard that I am currently making, I features a RP2040 chip with 40 GPIO pins, I plan to integrate this devboard into a little Robot I am currently designing!

 # Why I built this